taviso/ctftool/README.md

 ## Building

+> If you don't want to build it yourself, check out the [releases](https://github.com/taviso/ctftool/releases) tab

 I used GNU make and Visual Studio 2019 to develop `ctftool`.
 Only 32-bit builds are supported, as this allows the tool to run on x86 and x64 Windows.